What is gender pay gap reporting?

 - In 1997, all employees’ gender pay gap was 27.5%, in 2021 it was 15.4%

-How does reporting on Gender Pay Gap help employers and employees?
+How does reporting on gender pay gap help employers and employees?

-Pay systems that reward the workforce equally have a much more positive impact on business.
+Payroll systems that reward the workforce equally have a much more positive impact on business.
 Not only does equal pay send a positive message about a company’s commitment to its workforce, but it helps a business attract and retain better employees.
 In turn, this will lead to higher productivity, reduced levels of absenteeism and increased profitability.

 How does PayCaptain help?